MarcGITCoding/WorkoutsCalendarPanel/README.md

 - **Swipe Navigation**: Navigate between months using mouse drag gestures.
 - **Customizable Appearance**: Set the color for days with workouts.
 - **Event Notification**: Notifies registered listeners when workouts are selected.
+- **Customizable Properties**: Set the color for days with workouts, the starting month and year, and the connection string for SQL Server communication.

 ## Classes